rsharmaofficial/text-to-sql/Lab4.md

 ![](./Media/Lab4/image1.png)
 ---

-### File 1 — `main.py`
+### File 1: `main.py`

 **Description:**
 The core application file.
-It contains the FastAPI web server, the connection to Azure SQL using Managed Identity, the OpenAI integration for generating SQL queries, and the HTML chat interface served to users.
+It includes the FastAPI web server, an Azure SQL connection using Managed Identity, the OpenAI integration for generating SQL queries, and the HTML chat interface served to users.
 Copy and paste the following code into `main.py`:

 ```python